uwegeercken/datagenerator2/README.md

 - the name of the output file for the generated data
 - the number of rows to generate
+- after how many generated rows a log message shall be output
 - details for the export to a csv file - delimiter and header information

 ## Yaml configuration for the definition of fields to generate